fatipardo/PDBClean-0.0.2/README.md

 # PDBCleanV2
-## A Python Library for Creating Self-Consistent Structure Datasets.

 With PDBCleanV2, users can create their own self-consistent structure dataset, enabling more straightforward comparison among structures.
 The library creates separate files for each biological assembly present in a structure file and standardizes chain names and numbering.
 Our goal is to provide researchers with a consistent dataset that facilitates their analysis.